Here is a brief overview over how to flame and sand the ski and snowboard sidewalls or the tip filler material.

 1) Clean the plastics with a wet cloth, or water and soap to remove dirt and grease stains.

-2) Prep the sidewalls – all sides (sand, alcohol wipe, flame) ,
+2) Prep the sidewalls – all sides (first sand, then alcohol wipe and finally flame) ,

 3) glue them with epoxy to your core, profile the core and finally prep the profiled surface of the sidewall.

-Sanding, alcohol wipeing then flaming it the way to prep them for best adhesion.
+Sanding, alcohol wipeing then flaming is the way to prep them for best adhesion.
 Flaming properly is vital for good adhesion.

 You can get 100% alcohol wipes for cleaning in our store.